 Spirit Guide: A shaman who receives power from ancestral spirits may gain a spirit guide.
-This may be a small supernatural being, such as a brownie or it can be a true spirit, possible one of his ancestors.
+This may be a small supernatural being, such as a brownie or it can be a true spirit, possible one of his ancestors, or even the spirit of his mentor (such as Obi Wan appearing to Luke in Star Wars).
 He can call upon his spirit guide for wisdom, and to assist in tasks.

-[DEFINE ABILITIS GRANTED BY SPIRIT GUIDES AND CREATE AAN EXAMPLE LIST]
+[DEFINE ABILITIS GRANTED BY SPIRIT GUIDES AND CREATE AN EXAMPLE LIST]